 - Health testing of the parents (DNA screening $200, heart scanning $350, hip scoring $550)

 - Maintenance of our catios – ongoing costs.
-For some context, we just made up 3 catios from scratch, no labour cost as we did everything ourselves.
+For some context, we built 3 catios from scratch in 2022, no labour cost as we did everything ourselves.
 The materials cost $700 each catio (timber, mesh, screws, nails, paint, latches, hinges – not including actual tools).
 This was just the cost of the catio frame/shell, we haven't finished the platforms or the fun stuff yet.
 It also costs to maintain them over time.

 - Climbing trees (average quality cat tree $400), toys ($50 new set each litter), blankets & towels.

 - Kittening supplies: miracle nipples ($20 pk/2), syringes/bottles ($0.20-$4 each), colostrum ($60 /250g), milk replacer ($30 /1kg), Nutrigel ($17 /200g) suction bulb ($4.5), heat disc ($70), enteral tubes ($15 for tube, syringe, and sterilisation bag) – this doesn’t include fluids, needles, alcohol swabs and a heap of other bits and pieces.

 - Some mothers require vet intervention when giving birth, this could be in the form of a hormone injection to help labour contractions (oxytocin) ($20+) or it could be a surgery (c-section) ($800+).
 They may also need to give drugs when resuscitating a kitten (adrenaline) ($20+).
 This doesn’t include consult costs or follow up care.

 - Diagnostic x-rays or ultrasounds to monitor the health of a pregnant queen ($90+ each)